sophiegsmith/cse-15l-lab-reports/index.md

 ![Image](labreport4pic6.jpg)

 keys pressed: To access my commit message: `git commit -m "changed index1 to index2"`, I had to press `<up><up><up><enter>` since this line was 3 up, and this was how I accessed this command.
 After, I had to press `<up><up><enter>` to access my `git add ListExamples.java`.
 Finally, to push my work into github I just had to use `<up><enter>` to acces my `git push`.
 This is where my commands were sitting in the history.
-However I ran into an issue to push to my github even though the `git commit` and `git add` worked fine.
+However, I ran into an issue to push to my Git Hub even though the `git commit` and `git add` worked fine.
 The only problem I ran into was the final push into github, which I have shown above.

 ## Conclusion